Ambika14-3/AHB-Protocol-SystemVerilog/README.md

 Design and Implementation of AHB Protocol in SystemVerilog -

+This is our project which we have done in the course of Integrated Circuits Design Laboratory at Indian Institue of Technology, Gandhinagar.
 In this work, there is 1 master and 4 slaves.
 The slaves are expected to be memory elements which uses the signal pins as desribed in the AHB protocols.